Tips for Making the High School Baseball Team

 Players must have adequate speed to cover the ninety-foot bases.
 This generally means that players can run from home to first base in under five seconds.
 For pitchers only, running speed is not a factor.
 Slow running players should work on their running form, as good form give the appearance of a fast runner, anyway.

 Players should have begun practicing these skills, at least, a month before tryouts.
 In that way, they avoid any injuries from not being ready and have had time to get their timing in order.
 For travel ball players, getting enough off-season workouts is not the problem.
 Those players should be careful of overdoing it in the off-season so they do not burn out or get an over-use injury during the year.

 Jack Perconte has dedicated his post-major league baseball career to helping youth.
 He has taught baseball and softball for the past 27 years.
 His playing, coaching, and parenting stories help create better experiences for athletes and parents.
 Jack has written over a thousand articles on coaching baseball and youth sports.
 Jack is the author of “The Making of a Hitter” and “Raising an Athlete.”
-His third book “Creating a Season to Remember” is in the works.
+His third book “Creating a Season to Remember” is in now out.
 Jack is a featured writer for Baseball the Magazine.
 You can also find Jack Perconte at YouTube with over 80 fun and innovative baseball instructional videos.